 But whether the “cops on the beat” are internal or external, the impact on marketing communications is the same—brand policing makes marketing operations more formal and more bureaucratic, and drives both costs and turnaround times higher.

 There’s another drawback to the policing method: It encourages local operators to avoid or evade the system entirely.
 “Better to ask forgiveness than to ask for permission,” is a line I’ve heard from many an entrepreneurial franchisee—and it’s a sign that the brand is getting diluted by “rogue” behavior.

-In the 1990s, with the rise of the Internet, the brand compliance culture came under new pressures.
+In the 1990s, with the rise of the Internet, the brand compliance culture came under new pressure.
 New media types (emails and banner ads, and search campaigns) and highly targeted media strategies caused the number of creative executions to skyrocket.

 In the late-90s and early 00s, a new set of brand-compliance tools, or marketing resource management systems, began to emerge.
-These systems used the capabilities of the Web to curate and deploy brand marketing assets, so that people across the organization could utilize those assets securely in the knowledge that they were complying with brand standards and rules.
-Approval processes moved online too, shaving days and weeks off turnaround times.
+These systems used the capabilities of the Web to curate and deploy brand marketing assets so that people across the organization could utilize those assets securely in the knowledge that they were complying with brand standards and rules.
+Approval processes moved online too, shaving days and weeks off of turnaround times.
 Technology, it was clear, could help to tame the brand-compliance problem without bringing marketing operations to a grinding halt.

 In some cases, brand-compliance systems were built on top of old digital asset management tools, breathing new life into systems that were years, sometimes decades old.
 Soon, a new generation of brand compliance tools emerged, capitalizing on the latest advances in cloud infrastructure and SaaS models to offer greater flexibility, greater simplicity, and lower costs.
 The most successful of these systems shared a core set of brand-compliance tools in common: